Payments by Employer to Funds, Insurers or Others - Act Part 3, Section 26

 Employees covered by a collective agreement

-Under s.3(7) of the Act, where there is a collective agreement, the enforcement of matters relating to s.26 is through the grievance procedure, not through the enforcement provisions of the Act.
+Section 3 provides that parties to a collective agreement may not negotiate terms and conditions that do not meet or exceed the standards set out in section 24.
+Where there is a collective agreement, the enforcement of matters relating to section 24 is through the grievance procedure, not through the enforcement provisions of the Act.

 Related sections of the Act or Regulation